 Tier 1: Employees age 55 or more with at least 10 years of service are entitled to receive a money purchase annuity with partial City contributions if under age 60 with less than 20 years of service.
 Employees age 55 or more with at least 20 years of service or age 50 or more with at least 30 years of service are entitled to receive a minimum formula annuity of 2.4% per year of service, multiplied by the final average salary.
 Final average salary is calculated using salary from the highest four consecutive years within the last 10 years of service preceding retirement.
-If the employee retires prior to age 60, the annuity shall be reduced by 1⁄2 of 1% for each month the employee is under age 60, unless the employee is 50 or over with at least 30 years of service, or 55 or over with at least 25 years of service.
+If the employee retires prior to age 60, the annuity shall be reduced by 1/4 of 1% for each month the employee is under age 60, unless the employee is 50 or over with at least 30 years of service.